onepieceisawwanime/Pony_Town_Info/README.md

 Please dont cover me up completely.
 You can block me a bit, but I'd still like people can see me.
 Blocking: I don't block people unless, for some reason, I need to.
 I also might hide you if I'm not able to see the person you're talking to, cause it's just kinda awkward to watch.
 (Sorry, nothing personal)

+For some reason, a lot of times when I look at a OP pony town GitHub, I see a thing that says you dont inc w/ Lawlu shippers.
+I'm a Lawlu shipper.
+I'm not sure why this ship is so disliked by Pony Town users, but I only ship it post timeski, NEVER pre.
+I'm not a pro shipper.
+Fluff only, ty.
+If you have an issue with this, you're not required to inc w/ me. ty.